JohnnyJayJay/JohnnyJayJay.github.io/content/md/pages/now.md

 I'm now in my eigth semester of studying computer science (B.Sc.).
 This semester, I'm learning more about:

-- German private law
+- German private and trade law
 - EU digital regulation
-- Cybersecurity
-- Software sustainability
+- IT security
-- Psychology and interface design
+- phishing attacks (for a paper)
+- digital ethics in the context of big data (for a paper)
+- human-computer interaction, user studies, UI/UX

 The end of my studies is approaching – after this semester, I will likely have collected everything I need to graduate (except for the thesis).
 I'm still debating whether I should aim to write my Bachelor's thesis in this year's winter semester, or wait until next year.
 If I wait another semester, I could participate in a couple more interesting courses and lectures while I'm here without having any pressure.
 This would also give me some time to think about what my thesis should even be about.